DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ### Officially Supported Browsers

-While TestCafe is designed to support most modern browsers, there are a limited number of *officially supported* browsers against which TestCafe is actively tested.
+While TestCafe is designed to support most modern browsers, there are a limited number of *officially supported* browsers.
+TestCafe is actively tested with these browsers.

 * Google Chrome: Stable, Beta, Dev and Canary
 * Internet Explorer (11+)